 Gradebook give learners a way to track and view scores, grades and feedback from all assessments in a particular classroom.
 Instructors can decide when and how students see the score/grade or choose to hide the score/grades entirely.
 The Gradebook also show grades for learners based on a grading scheme set by the instructor for the entire classroom.
 The summative assessments will contribute to calculate the final scores and grades.

 This article will guide you on:

-2. You will be able to view the scores for all the assessments (assignments, online quizzes and offline test), whose scores are published by your instructor, in the form of a graph.
+2. You will be able to view the scores for all the assessments (assignments, online quizzes, offline test and discussions), whose scores are published by your instructor, in the form of a graph.

 3. Hover over an assessment to view your score in percentage for that assessment.

 2. Click View Insights.

 3. The insights screen opens with two charts.

 4. The first chart shows a comparison of percentage scores across assessments in the classroom (module) with the help of color codes.
 It's a good way for you to compare your performance in different assessments.